-Water & Wastewater Services, headed by Denis Berthiaume, Manager, is located at 1189 Lacasse Boulevard at the corner of Tecumseh Road and Lacasse Boulevard.
+Water & Wastewater Division, headed by Denis Berthiaume, Manager, is located at 1189 Lacasse Boulevard at the corner of Tecumseh Road and Lacasse Boulevard.

 The Water Division's mandate is to deliver clean, reliable, and safe water to the residences and businesses in the Town of Tecumseh.
 We are proud to deliver tap water to our customer’s homes that exceeds Ontario’s drinking water quality standards.